-Classes are designed to present effective strategies including Positive Discipline, Raising Capable and Resilient Children, Effective Communication, Child Centered Problem Solving, Family Meetings, Avoiding Power Struggles.
-During the classes, you will be encouraged to create your own data regarding struggles you would like support with.
-That support occurs during the class and also with individualized follow-up adapted to your specific concern.
+These discussions are designed to present effective strategies including Positive Discipline, Raising Capable and Resilient Children, Effective Communication, Child Centered Problem Solving, Family Meetings, Avoiding Power Struggles.
+During these discussions, you will be encouraged to what you are struggling with, and in turn we will offer you support during discussion but also with individualized follow-up adapted to your specific concerns.
 For those that cannot attend the Parent Education Blog will be updated after each session.

 Now viewing articles posted in 2018.